EnzoShiotuqui/EnzoShiotuqui/README.md

-<h1>Eai galera, Eu sou Enzo Shiotuqui, Estudante de programação, engenheiro front-end e nerd nas horas vagas </h1>
+<h1>Hey guys, I'm Enzo Shiotuqui, a programming student, front-end engineer and nerd in his spare time </h1>
  <div style="display: inline_block">
-   <p>Se quiser saber mais de mim é só seguir o link :)
+   <p>If you want to know more about me, just follow this link :)
 https://enzoshiotuqui.github.io/portifolio/#header</p>
  </div>